RiyaMRoy04/kabanero-appsody-workshop/README.md

 9. VIEW the application in the URL mentioned near **VIEW THE APPLICATION AT**

+NEXT STEPS:

+Let's change the code in app.js by opening ECLIPSE ORION WEB IDE and then push the changes through DELIVERY PIPELINE.

 # Workshop 2- Build cloud-native apps faster for Kubernetes with Kabanero